Assign Vault Former Employee licenses

 For detail on how to set up GADS and sync licences, see see Set up your sync with Configuration Manager.

-Some hybrid Google Message Discovery (GMD) customers need to maintain thousands of Vault Former Employee (VFE) licenses to preserve the archived email of former employees.
+Some hybrid Google Message Discovery (GMD) customers need to maintain thousands of Vault Former Employee (VFE) licenses to preserve the archived email messages of former employees.
 If you’re an administrator for such an organization, you have the option to use API calls to programatically deprovision Google Apps users while assigning VFE licenses to these same users.
 This enables you to keep your Vault data preserved during and after your GMD transition.
 If this scenario applies to you, see the Enterprise License Manager API.